dvespasiani/atac-seq-preprocessing/README.md

 This repo contains a snakemake pipeline to preprocess fastq files generated from bulk ATAC-seq experiments.
 Preprocessing steps mainly come from the [ENCODE ATAC-seq processing standards](https://www.encodeproject.org/atac-seq/).
 For full protocol specifications [check this google doc](https://docs.google.com/document/d/1f0Cm4vRyDQDu0bMehHD7P7KOMxTOP-HiNoIvL1VcBt8/edit).
 I have noticed they have changed it since last time (mainly polished it), so keep an eye on this.
 In addition to what reported by the ENCODE, I have also included some extra scripts to perfom and visualise quality control metrics.
 ## Project set up
 To set up this pipeline you need to:
-1. Modify the entries in the `config/snakemake-config.yaml` file, such as:
+1. Modify the entries in the `config/snakemake-config.yaml` file to your needs, such as:
 ```
 species: your-species
 genome: your-species-genome